 Later on, as a fully ordained monk of the orthodox Theravadin forest tradition in northern Thailand, I also returned to my favourite ancient cave temple by a beautiful waterfall high in the hills on the remote backside of Sri Lanka.
 Brahmi script carved in the rock over its door identified it as the abode of a monk renowned in an ancient text for his mastery of supernormal powers.
 In this fairy tale setting of unspoiled jungle, I came to the painful realisation that my productive time in robes was over.

-This period was incomparably formative due to a lot of comprehensive instruction in two types of meditation… [It] climaxed with the experience of Nibbana being thrown into my system at a toe-in-the-door level of understanding by an accredited master in the world’s oldest orthodox lineage of Buddhist monks through the path of Vipassana.’
+This period was incomparably formative due to a lot of comprehensive instruction in two types of meditation… [It] climaxed with the experience of Nibbana being thrown into my system at a toe-in-the-door level of understanding.
+That was done by an accredited master in the world’s oldest orthodox lineage of Buddhist monks through the path of Vipassana.’

 DMT and Ayahuasca – chapter 14